Ensuring Product Quality in Paint and Coatings Production

 From PPG, Akzo Nobel and Kelly-Moore Paints, to Ronseal, Benjamin Moore, and Sherwin-Williams, HPS hygienic pigging and product recovery solutions are trusted throughout the world.

-Our proven, high-performance pigging solutions for paint and coatings are delivering a wide range of benefits such as reduced cross-contamination risks, decreased waste processing, faster processing, increased yields, the recovery of significant amounts of useable product plus much more.
+Our proven, high-performance pigging system paint solutions are delivering a wide range of benefits such as reduced cross-contamination risks, decreased waste processing, faster processing, increased yields, the recovery of significant amounts of useable product plus much more.

-If you process paint and coatings and are looking to transform your processes by pigging, then please contact our experts today.
+If you process paint and coatings and are looking to transform your processes by pigging, then please contact our process system experts today.

 Also, if you process paints or chemicals, here are some blog articles that you may be of interest to you: